 Saint Benedict Press has released Credo, a groundbreaking RCIA video program that carefully teaches catechumens the key tenets of the Faith.
 The accompanying guide book walks candidates through the course, introduces them to the treasures of the Catholic faith, and is a valuable reference during their formation and beyond.
 Faculty and alumni authors and contributors include Fr.
 Thomas Joseph White, O.P., Fr.
 Raymund Snyder, O.P., Fr.
 Gregory Pine, O.P., Fr.
 Dominic Legge, O.P., and Fr.
 Aquinas Guilbeau, O.P.

 On March 14, Fr.
 Thomas Joseph White, O.P., Director of the Thomistic Institute, gave a Lenten reflection on the fourth of the Seven Last Words of Christ, “My God, my God, why have you forsaken me?”
 (Mark 15:34)

 Fr.
-Petri was recently commented on Catholic teaching on gun laws, for EWTN News Nightly.
+Petri commented on Catholic teaching on gun laws, for EWTN News Nightly.

 Dr. Jem Sullivan, who serves as Secretary for Education for the Archdiocese of Washington, wrote an article for the Catholic Standard on “The Gift of a Catholic Education.”
 She expanded on the article in an interview on EWTN radio’s “Morning Glory,” discussing faith and reason, school affordability, the role of beauty in evangelization, and the challenges of schools in maintaining a Catholic identity.